 How should I install my garden & outdoor lights?

-How can I create ambience with lighting?
+How can I create ambience with garden lighting?

-Outdoor and garden lighting can be used to create a number of different effects, and the possibilities are pretty much endless.Spotlights on fences and trellis will create intimate pools of light, whilst lighting placed near water can produce spectacular, magical reflections.
-Candle-lit hanging lanterns will create an intimate, warm mood.
+Outdoor and garden lighting can be used to create various effects.Spotlights on fences and trellis will create intimate pools of light, whilst lighting placed near water can produce spectacular, magical reflections.
+When it comes to patio lighting ideas, candle-lit hanging lanterns will create a warm, intimate mood.